TokyoExpress/caitlyn/README.md

 # caitlyn

-Accompanying and supplementing this project is the SIVIR dataset (Screenshot Images and Videos for Identification Research).
+Accompanying this project is the SIVIR dataset (Screenshot Images and Videos for Identification Research).